ComplexRalex/Completed-Games-Registers/README.md

 The only one of the above mentioned that isn't optional is the first field: the **title of the game**.

-Also, you can see additional information about the game like _its description_, _their publishers and developers_, _its genres_, and even an _image or screenshot_!
+Also, you can see additional information about the game like _its description_, _its publishers and developers_, _its genres_, and even an _image or screenshot_!
-These things are thanks to the [RAWG's database API](https://rawg.io/apidocs).
+These things are thanks to [RAWG's database API](https://rawg.io/apidocs).

-**Note:** *When you are downloading game information, it will take a few seconds to process it (be patient).*
+**Note:** When you are downloading game information, it will take a few seconds to process it. *Be patient*.

 ## Requirements

 * This program requires _at least_ **Java 1.8** to be executed (in fact, is recommended to run it at that version).
 You can download it [here](https://java.com/en/download/).
-* This program uses the **Open Sans** font by default, but it isn't necessary to run it.
+* This program uses the **Open Sans** font by default, but _it isn't necessary_ to run it.
 Anyways, if you want to download it, click [here](https://fonts.google.com/specimen/Open+Sans).

 ## Important notes about updates